que-es-un-array

 What is and how to use arrays

-Arrays are the simplest possible collection type.
+ARRAYS are the simplest possible type of collection.
 They are structures that store a series of elements of the same type and whose number of elements is fixed.

 We can think of an ARRAY as an ordered sequence of boxes, where each box contains a specific value.